Triple Win Property Management Blog | Second Nature

 Different types of inspections include:

-• Move-In Rental Inspection: Conducted right before a resident moves in, the move-in inspection serves as a benchmark for the property's condition at the start of a lease.
+• Move-In rental inspection: Conducted right before a resident moves in, the move-in inspection serves as a benchmark for the property's condition at the start of a lease.
 It helps to document the existing state of the property, from the functionality of appliances to the appearance of the interior and exterior.
 This documentation can be invaluable in resolving potential disputes over damages when the resident eventually moves out.

-• Routine Rental Inspections: These are regular checks conducted during a resident’s lease period.
+• Routine rental inspections: These are regular checks conducted during a resident’s lease period.
 Typically done every six to twelve months, routine inspections monitor the ongoing condition of the property.
 They're also a great way to catch and address issues early, as well as to ensure lease compliance.

-• “Drive-By” Rental Inspections: These are less invasive checks where property managers drive by the property to ensure its exterior is in good shape and being maintained appropriately.
+• “Drive-by” rental inspections: These are less invasive checks where property managers drive by the property to ensure its exterior is in good shape and being maintained appropriately.
 This type of inspection is less about detailed checks and more about getting a general sense of the property's outward appearance and ensuring no major lease violations are visible.
 For single-family property managers, these inspects may be less frequent since properties are often spread out from each other geographically.

 As you create your rental inspection report, remember that every property is unique.
 While categorizing by room ensures thoroughness, it's essential to adjust and add specific items tailored to each property’s unique features and needs.